zeynep-ty/Earthquake-Damage-Prediction-and-Rental-Prices-in-Istanbul/README.md

       - **Null Hypothesis(H0):** Floor level has the same impact on rental prices across low-risk and high-risk neighborhoods.
       - **Alternative Hypothesis(H3):** Higher-floor apartments become cheaper in high-risk neighborhoods compared to low-risk ones, showing that people are more worried about living on upper floors when the earthquake risk is higher.

+## Methodology Overview

+The analysis follows a three-stage pipeline.
+First, exploratory data analysis (EDA) is conducted on the merged rental and earthquake datasets to understand distributions, detect outliers, and identify preliminary relationships.
+Second, formal hypothesis testing is performed to quantify the statistical significance and magnitude of the relationships between earthquake risk, property characteristics, and rental prices.
+Finally, multiple machine learning models are trained to evaluate predictive performance and to compare the relative importance of earthquake risk indicators versus structural apartment features.

 ## Results and Interpretation

 ### Exploratory Data Analysis (EDA)